-Results for SSD Newton algorithms are reported on Figure 6.
-In this case, we can observe that the fitting performance of all algorithms decreases with respect to their Gauss-Newton counterparts Figure 6a and Table 6e.
-This is most noticeable in the case of Forward algorithms for which there is ~ 20% drop in the proportion of images fitted below 0.02, 0.03 and 0.04 with respect to its Gauss-Newton equivalents.
+form noise. d Mean normalized cost versus number of second scale iterations on the LFPW test dataset for all SSD Wiberg algorithms initialized with 5% uniform noise. e Table showing the proportion of images fitted with a normalized point-to-point error below 0.02, 0.03 and 0.04 together with the normalized point-to-point error mean, std and median for all SSD Wiberg algorithms initialized with 5% uniform noise and 0.04 with respect to its Gauss-Newton equivalents.
 For these algorithms there is also a significant increase in the mean and median of the normalized point-to-point error.
-Asymmetric Newton algorithms also perform considerably worse, between 5% and 10%, than their Gauss-Newton versions.
-The drop in performance is reduced for Inverse and Bidirectional Newton algorithms for which accuracy is only reduced by around 3% with respect their Gauss-Newton equivalent.
+Asymmetric Newton algorithms also perform considerably worse, between 5 % and 10 %, than their Gauss-Newton versions.
+The drop in performance is reduced for Inverse and

+Bidirectional Newton algorithms for which accuracy is only reduced by around 3 % with respect their Gauss-Newton equivalent.